in Glacier National Park

 - Rain gear and layers for warmth

 - Snacks to eat on the trail – remember, if you pack it in, pack it out!

 KAYAKing OR PADDLE BOARDing

-Inspection stations for motorized (Lake McDonald, Bowman, and Two Medicine Lakes only) watercraft are located on the west side of the park in Apgar Village (for Lake McDonald and Bowman lake), and on the east side of the park at Two Medicine Ranger
+Inspection stations for motorized and non-motorized watercraft for the west side of the park are located in Apgar Village (for Lake McDonald and Bowman Lake).

 The iconic Going-to-the-Sun Road runs through the heart of the park and provides access to many locations and activities in Glacier.
 Take a drive or guided tour via a historic red bus or Native American interpreted Sun Tours to experience the grandeur of this historical landmark.